Natzweiler-Struthof

 Above all, it was during 1943 that Natzweiler-Struthof became a site for medical crimes by Nazi physicians who specifically used Sinti and Roma to carry out research on the effects of poison gas and to develop vaccines against typhus.
 Chief among these were Eugen Haagen (1898–1972), Otto Bickenbach (1901–1971) and August Hirt (1898–1945), who were based in the Reichsuniversität founded by the Germans in Strasbourg in 1941.
 With the support of the Ahnenerbe of the SS, Bickenbach carried out the first experiments with phosgene gas on ten Natzweiler inmates between June and July 1943 in a gas chamber built in April near the camp.
 This gas chamber was not used for the mass murder of prisoners but was reserved for experimental and racial science projects.
 In August 1943, 86 Jewish inmates were killed in this gas chamber for the skeleton collection of August Hirt.

 No Sinti or Roma seem to have been selected for the first phosgene experiment.
 But in August 1943, Haagen wrote to the Ahnenerbe and requested ‘human materials’ for his research on typhus.
 100 Sinti and Roma from Auschwitz-Birkenau were sent to Natzweiler for that purpose in November 1943.
 As a result of the conditions on the transport, 18 perished during the journey and only 20 were considered suitable for testing the experimental typhus vaccine.
 After ten more prisoners had died in Natzweiler, the 72 men still alive were sent back to Auschwitz on 24 December 1943; 28 new deaths occurred during the transfer.
 At Haagen’s request, a second group of 89 Sinti and Roma men between the ages of 12 and 37 was transferred from Auschwitz to Natzweiler, arriving in the camp on 12 December 1943.1Steegman, Struthof, 76–77; Bonah et al., La faculté de médecine de la Reichsuniversität Straßburg, 358–359.
 In January 1944, they were divided into two groups—one immunised, the other not—and exposed to a test infection.
 According to postwar testimonies, the doctors lacerated their arms to mix their blood with typhus bacilli and observed their physical reactions.
 In May 1944, a second typhus experiment took place involving Sinti and Roma.
-Those who survived the tortures were later sent to satellite camps—mainly to Neckarelz—and were used as forced labour.
+Those who survived the tortures were later sent to satellite camps—mainly to Neckarelz—and were used as forced labourers.
 From June to August 1944, Hirt and Bickenbach resumed their investigations on phosgene and again used the Struthof gas chamber to test their new procedure.
 This poison gas experiment focused exclusively on a selection of 16 Sinti and Roma.
 Some of them had previously been used as subjects in Haagen’s typhus research.
-For the first time, lethal doses of phosgene were administered, leading directly to the deaths of four of them.
+For the first time, lethal doses of phosgene were administered, leading directly to the deaths of four of them.2The names of these victims are mentioned at the end of the article.
+Yet another Sinto, Albert Reinhardt (1921–1945), died after the liberation.
+Cf. Ibid., 332–333.

 Evacuation